 - Pull down cable has a lot of friction; removing rubber guides makes it swing too much

 - Purchasing a bench can be problematic because of length issues

-Depending on your intended use for your power rack, this might be a good investment.
-The lacking cable pulley system means lat pull downs and rows aren’t going to be smooth or very efficient.
-But if you’re looking for a rack that will hold a lot of weight, this is the one for you.
+Depending on the BodyRip Sturdy Max might prove to be a good investment.
+The slightly lacking cable pulley system means lat pull downs and rows aren’t going to be smooth or very efficient.
+But if you’re looking for something that will hold a lot of weight, this is the one for you.

 It’s important to get this purchase right the first time.
 When you do your research and select the ideal rig, you’re going to have a piece of equipment that lasts a lifetime.
 Here’s a quick checklist to run through when you’re ready to pick your rack.

 - Choose the right attachments to suit your needs

 - Ability to anchor it to the floor

 - Strong safeties